 Many experts argue that policymakers should limit cross-border data flows in the least traderestrictive manner possible and also ensure security and privacy.
 These objectives are not easily reconciled.
-Moreover, although an overlap exists between data protection and privacy, the two are not equivalent.
+Although an overlap exists between data protection and privacy, the two are not equivalent.

 Cybersecurity measures are essential to protect data (e.g., against intrusions or theft by hackers).
 However, they may not be sufficient to protect privacy.
 For example, if an organization shares user data with a third party, it may be doing so securely, but not in a way that protects users' privacy or aligns with consumer expectations.
-Similarly, breach notification requirements are not the same as proactive privacy protection measures.23 At the same time, policies that protect a consumer's privacy can align with security policies.
+Similarly, breach notification requirements are not the same as proactive privacy protection measures.24 At the same time, policies that protect a consumer's privacy can align with security policies.
 Laws can limit law enforcement's access to information except in certain circumstances.
-Keeping user information anonymous may enable firms to analyze data while protecting individuals' identities.
+Keeping user information anonymous may enable firms to analyze and process data while protecting individuals' identities.
+The ongoing debate over employing encryption to protect individual security and privacy versus concerns about law enforcement and national security is related but distinct from cross-border data flows issues.25

-Some see an inherent conflict between online security, privacy, and trade; others believe that policies protecting all three can be coherent and consistent.24 The U.S. government has traditionally sought to balance these objectives.
-Some stakeholders note, however, that current U.S. policy has been inadequate in protecting online privacy and that change is needed.
-In some cases in the past, Congress has acted to address privacy concerns in particular sectors; for example, the Health Insurance Portability and Accountability Act (HIPAA) of 1996 led to health privacy standards regulations.25 The Trump Administration has begun an effort to devise an overarching data privacy policy (see "Defining the U.S. Approach") and many Members of Congress are also considering possible approaches.
+Some see an inherent conflict between online security, privacy, and trade; others believe that policies protecting all three can be coherent and consistent.26 The U.S. government has traditionally sought to balance these objectives.
+Some stakeholders note, however, that current U.S. policy has been inadequate in protecting online privacy and seek proactive legislation to protect personal data.
+In some cases in the past, Congress has acted to address privacy concerns in particular sectors; for example, the Health Insurance Portability and Accountability Act (HIPAA) of 1996 led to health privacy standards regulations.27 New rules by the Trump Administration that aim to allow patients to share their data online using common data standards are raising concerns